Rbuchmayer/332/src/writeup/WriteUp.md

 Our conclusions were on similar magnitudes as our estimates.
 Parallel minimax and minimax have the same number of nodes because they are the same algorithm, just one uses parallelism.
 AlphaBeta is clearly much faster as it looks at less nodes.
-I was surprised at how fast alphaBeta was at ply 4 and 5.
+I was surprised at how fast alphaBeta was at ply 4 and 5 due to how much of the nodes it can avoid checking.

 ### Optimizing Experiments ###
 THE EXPERIMENTS IN THIS SECTION WILL TAKE A LONG TIME TO RUN.